Millworker: Critical reception

+Covers

 Bette Midler covered "Millworker" on her 1979 album Thighs and Whispers.
 According to Midler biographer Mark Bego, Midler's version is "a real treat", giving the song a "slow and pensive treatment" that brings the character to life.
 Billboard described her version as "sensitive".
 AllMusic critic Joe Viglione finds her version to be entertaining, and that it plays to Midler's strengths.
 Emmylou Harris covered "Millworker" on her 1981 album Evangeline.
 AllMusic critic Stewart Mason did not regard it as being very good.
 However, Mark Coleman and Mark Kemp of The New Rolling Stone Album Guide regarded her "heartfelt" version to be the one good thing on the album.

 Harris had wanted to include the song on her previous album, Roses in the Snow, but her producer Brian Ahern convinced her that it was too much of a pop song for that bluegrass album.
 Bruce Springsteen sang the song honoring Taylor on the 2006 album A Musicares Person of the Year Tribute.
 Pearl Jam's Eddie Vedder has covered the song in concert at the Delta Plex in Grand Rapids, MI, on Oct.
 03, 2004.

 Francis Cabrel covered the song in French as "La fabrique" for his 1984 live album Public.